whistlegraph/aesthetic-computer/README.txt

 *** Painting w/ Signature for Yeche Lange***
   - [] Add "signature" / title flag feature to `dl` command.
     - `sign`
-      - [] Print out a signature with timestamp that is NOT opaque and in the bottom left corner.
+      - [] Paste a signature with timestamp in the corner. that is NOT opaque and in the bottom left corner.
   - `no`
     - [] Undo a step.